 Credit risk arises when the counterparty to a financial instrument fails to meet its contractual obligations, leading to potential or actual financial losses to the Group.
-The credit risk related to the IFS business is managed through prudent underwriting criteria and in-depth due diligence reviews conducted by in-house experts and independent consultants.
+The credit risk related to the IFS business is managed through prudent underwriting criteria, in-depth due diligence reviews conducted by in-house experts and independent consultants, exposure management through divestment or other risk sharing arrangement.
 All investments have taken into consideration the transaction structures with appropriate risks and returns, acceptable project risks and mitigation measures, including delay risk, construction risk, performance risk, operational risk, commercial risk, financial risk, counterparty risk, concentration risk, legal and compliance risk, regulatory risk, political risk, currency risk, interest rate risk and environmental and social risks, subject to ongoing monitoring and a review mechanism.
 The Group also adopts a robust internal credit rating methodology and a loss given default methodology to evaluate expected losses arising from an infrastructure loan default.

 In terms of the risk governance structure, a dedicated division, inclusive of a risk control unit, performs the credit assessment, day-to-day monitoring, reporting and risk management of infrastructure investments.
-The IFSIC is the governing forum to manage the infrastructure investments and is responsible for overseeing compliance with applicable rules, guidelines and policies, and for approving and monitoring the infrastructure investments.
+The IFSIC is the governing forum to manage the infrastructure investments and is responsible for overseeing compliance with applicable rules, guidelines and policies, and for approving and monitoring the infrastructure investments and issuance of infrastructure loan-backed securities.